How To Immigrate To The Philippines

 Starting a Business in the Philippines

 • Most corporations require 60% Filipino ownership.
 Depending the business type, certain industries have different ownership restriction rules.
-For example, a business with less that 250,000 peso capital is restricted to Filipino ownership.
+For example:

 • Professional licenses are only issued to Filipinos.